npasquie/EIPs/EIPS/eip-xxxx.md

 ### Reference implementation of the Parameter Register

-We store the data we use a mapping nested 4 times.
-This permits to make sure that a contract can only see the data that was meant for him, and hides them any other data which can be used to deduce the context of the transaction and derive potentially composability-breaking conditions from it.
+To store the data we use a mapping nested 4 times.
+This permits to make sure that a contract can only see the data that was meant for it, and hides any other data which can be used to deduce the context of the transaction and derive potentially composability-breaking conditions from it.
 The data is accessed via the consumeParameter() method, which allows the same data to be accessed only once.
 This is because the data must be updated for each call of consumeParameter() as it corresponds to another context.
 This is automatic and the contract can't ask for the data of a specific nonce to minimize confusion and maximize abstraction.
-Each time an address calls recordParameters() it increments its `callNonce`, as only the latest nonce can be requested, this effectively overwrites previously stored data (from an application point of vue, not from the chain point of vue).
+Each time an address calls recordParameters() it increments its `callNonce`, as only the latest nonce can be requested, this effectively overwrites previously stored data (from an application standpoint, not from the chain standpoint).
 This avoids confusion between calls, and is useful to overwrite an eventual mistake and/or data stored for a call that is no longer planned.

 ### Reference implementation to be inherited from